Notice of Intended Prosecution (NIP)

 Notice of Intended Prosecutions and the law

 A Notice of Intended Prosecution [NIP] will be issued if you have committed a motoring offence and were not given a verbal warning at the scene.
 According to the Road Traffic Offenders Act 1988 the NIP is a written warning that you could face prosecution and requires you to fill in certain details within 28 days, mainly who was driving the vehicle at the relevant time.
-The notice is required for most road traffic offences and in particular;

 The notice must be sent to the registered owner of the vehicle within 14 days of the offence or the date the police learned of the offence.
 If it is sent later then any prosecution may be invalid.
 These cases are often made complex when vehicles are hired or leased and because of the serious consequences of failure to comply with the notice, we always advise taking very early legal advice if there is any doubt at all.